Character in Oedipus the King (Oedipus Rex)

 Chorus

-The Chorus is not an individual character of Oedipus the King but a group of men who act on stage to reveal something in their songs and odes and pray to gods in Greek tragedies.
-They deliver some information to the audience and scene of bloodshed are also described by chorus instead of physical act performance.
+The Chorus is a group of men who act on stage to reveals something in their songs and odes and pray to gods in Greek tragedies.
+They delivers some information to the audience and scene of bloodshed are also described by chorus instead of physical act performance.